immutable/ts-immutable-sdk/README.md

 ```bash
 yarn w @imtbl/passport
 ```
-Changes on any packages that `@imtbl/passport` depends on will re-build passport package.
+Changes in any packages that `@imtbl/passport` depends on will re-build passport package.

 ### Running Tests